lucywyman/slides/source/source/how-can-i-contribute.rst

 * Don't reinvent the wheel!
 * Give back to a project you use + love
 * Encourage collaboration, innovation, and **diversity**
-* Increase the quality and standards of software
 * Improve a skill

 But...